virmaior/schedule_checker/README.md

 If all rows are OKAY, then the section will return OKAY on the main schedule

 Students enter courses by entering the course number in the `1Sheet` sheet.
 This will automatically:
-(1) generate a calendar for that semester (VBA)
+1. generate a calendar for that semester (VBA
-(2) highlight whether they are in the wrong type of semester (spring vs fall) (3) update the requirements based on added/deleted courses
+2.  highlight whether they are in the wrong type of semester (spring vs fall)
+3.   update the requirements based on added/deleted courses

 The system can also adapt to different lists for different majors.